 Copies of this Prospectus have been sent to the FCA and the Depositary.
+A current version of this Prospectus can be obtained at any time direct from the office of the ACD, or by telephoning 0141 483 9701.

 If you are in any doubt about the contents of this Prospectus you should consult your professional adviser.